It Feels Like My Lawyer Is Working Against Me, Here's How to Tell If You're Right

 In small jurisdictions especially, defense attorneys who file too many motions or take too many cases to trial can develop reputations as "difficult."
 Some attorneys prioritize their relationship with the court over their relationship with you.

 Watch for: an attorney who seems more worried about annoying the judge than about defending your rights.
+Understanding how your attorney makes money can explain some of these misaligned incentives.

 Reason 4: It's actually a communication problem